VAT basics for Swedish freelancers in 2026

 Registered businesses deduct input VAT: the moms you paid on purchases for the business.
 Your accounting software, your phone plan's business share, equipment, office supplies, and subcontractors all usually carry deductible VAT.

 The catch is documentation.
 To deduct the VAT on a purchase, you need the receipt or invoice showing the VAT amount.
 A bank statement line is not enough.
-This is where most sole traders leak money: the receipt from March is gone by the time the VAT return is due, and the deduction goes with it.
+If the receipt from March is gone when the VAT return is due, you may lose the deduction with it.

 Photograph or scan receipts when you get them, not at filing time.
-If you use Senzo's Business tier, the VAT amount is pulled out at scan time and totaled for you, which turns the quarterly return from an archaeology project into a lookup.
+Senzo Business reads the VAT amount and adds it to the period report for you to review.

 Filing and deadlines